Zur13/Checkpoint/README.md

     		try (Pass p = cp.getPassUninterruptibly(device)) {
     			// read device data here
-    			// there are no writing threads for current device and no more then
+    			// there are no writing threads for current device when thread received access
-    			// MAX_SIMULTANEOUS_RO_REQUESTS_PER_DEVICE threads are reading current device
+    			// here and no more then MAX_SIMULTANEOUS_RO_REQUESTS_PER_DEVICE threads are
+    			// reading current device

     			deviceData = "";
     		}